VA Disability: Secondary Conditions

 A secondary service connected condition can increase your VA rating

-If you feel that you have developed a secondary condition in addition to your existing service connected disability, you may want to be reevaluated for a higher VA rating.
-The important part is, establishing the connection between your primary service connected disability to the secondary condition.
+If you feel that you have developed a secondary condition in addition to your existing service connected disability, you may want to be reevaluated for a higher VA disability rating.
+You will need to establish the connection between your primary service connected disability to the secondary condition.

 Friedman Law Firm

-The attorneys of the Friedman Firm know that a veteran’s condition can worsen over time and that a secondary disability can emerge or be worsened due to a service-connected medical condition.
-We have experience in getting our clients an increase in their VA ratings, having secondary conditions recognized by the VA, and attaining individual unemployability, which offers the benefits of a 100% VA rating without reaching that actual number.
+The attorneys of the Friedman Firm know that a veteran’s condition can worsen over time and that a secondary conditions can emerge or be worsened due to a service-connected medical condition.
+We have experience in getting our clients an increase in their VA ratings, and attaining increased benefits.
+We also have a track record of attaining individual unemployability, for our clients, which offers the benefits of a 100% VA rating without reaching that actual percentage.
+Secondary conditions can often play a big part in helping to gain individual unemployability.

-Feel free to contact us with any questions on your VA disability claim.
+contact us with any questions on your VA disability claim.'}